For a copy of the 2019-20 Draw please click the appropriate link below.

-A Pennant Permit Request Form MUST be completed for an Affiliated Member who wishes to represent a Club other than their Nominated Club in a Bowls Victoria Pennant competition; such as two Metropolitan Clubs or one Metropolitan and one Country Club or vice versa. *The 2019-20 form will be available from July 1st.
+A Pennant Permit Request Form MUST be completed for an Affiliated Member who wishes to represent a Club other than their Nominated Club in a Bowls Victoria Pennant competition; such as two Metropolitan Clubs or one Metropolitan and one Country Club or vice versa.
+For details please check the Pennant Permit procedure document.

 INTERSTATE PENNANT DECLARATION

 An Interstate Pennant Declaration Form must be completed by players wishing to register with a new Club only for the purpose of playing Pennant in a State or Territory Association (STA) which is different from the STA which they are currently affiliated should complete the form below and apply to the STA which the player currently affiliated with.

 All players must ensure their attire complies with Bowls Victoria’s dress regulations.
-Please click here for Bowls Victoria’s Regulations for Attire to ensure you’re wearing the appropriate kit.
+Bowls Victoria’s 2019-20 Rules for Attire will be released in late-august 2019.

 If a ‘Code Red’ Fire Day is announced for the Central Fire District on a day of play, all Metropolitan Pennant Competitions will be abandoned, and no results will be required to be submitted.